team-awesome-170/docs/combined_vis_and_scop.md

 To create a user-friendly automated software that helps CS faculty administration generate accurate faculty information cards.

 *Desired End-State*: A sleek software tool that helps the CSUS faculty administration create information cards.

 ##1.6 Business Risks
+a.
+No business risks have been identified.

 ##1.7 Business Assumptions and Dependencies
+a.
+It is assumed the the department will have an office administrator who will approve changes made to faculty member information.
+The system therefore is dependent on having an application administrator.
+b.
+The department must have a printer in order to print the faculty office hour cards.
+c.
+It is assumed that the department has the necessary technology infrastructure to host a database and the administrators necessary to support the environment this application will run within.
+d.
+The application administrator or clerk depend on faculty members to submit changes to their information.
+e.
+The application administrator or clerk depend on information about the assignment of classrooms.

 #2.
 Scope and Limitations
 ##2.1 Major Features